microsoft/Kusto-Query-Language/doc/count-aggfunction.md

 ---
 title: count() (aggregation function) - Azure Data Explorer
-description: This article describes count() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 08/14/2022
+description: Learn how to use the count() function to count the number of records in a group. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # count() (aggregation function)